David Smith (embroiderer): Embroidery at court

 In February 1563 the offices of court embroidery which had been held by Guillaume Brellant and William Ibgrave were given to David Smith and William Middleton.
 Middleton mostly worked on furnishings such as bed hangings, while Smith worked to embellish Elizabeth's gowns and other costume made by her tailors Walter Fyshe and William Jones.
 Smith also worked for Robert Dudley, 1st Earl of Leicester.

+A summary of payments made by privy seal warrant between July 1568 and July 1569 includes £87-18s-4d to Smith and Middleton.
 Elizabeth's wardrobe accounts detail a number of Smith's works.
 In 1565, he embroidered a partlet (worn at the shoulders) with gold passementerie and pearls, described in a warrant for payment:for enbrauderinge of a very rich partelet upon silver sarcenet with cheynes of gold and great pearls beinge wrought with straight stripes downe right with a twiste of venice gold on ether syde of the cheynes and pearles for workmanshipp of the same partelet and new setting on of the Jewells in in the band xl s (40 shillings).

 Smith was sometimes asked to refurbish and recycle embroidered items.
 In 1581, he combined three old pearl hat bands to make one anew.
+He also worked on a jewel-set "whale's head" for a scarf.